 Finally, we have a modern release of the rejuvenated Google Sync 3.0 plugin with usable, Google-sanctioned, built-in OAuth 2.0 credentials.
-This was a primary goal when the effort started several months ago, and with your feedback and coordination with Google, we can hopefully look forward to several more years of safely using the plugin without authorization issues.
+This was a primary goal of the project, and with your feedback and coordination with Google, we can hopefully look forward to several more years of safely using the plugin without authorization issues.

 And please, don’t hesitate to raise a new issue if you have problems with the upgrade!

 - What has changed?
 (Please review this first.)